KevinBuzit/ProjetHermesMadera/README.md

 To run this project in web mode : ionic serve

 To run this project in mobile mode : ionic serve --lab

+Console may ask you if you want to install node_modules, answer yes !